GeorgeWhittington/mp3-to-m4b/fiddling/README.md

 Essentially, assume I didn't write it, cause despite some modifications 90% is other people's stuff.

-The code in the main directory is the only stuff I claim to have written wholesale :P
+The code in the src directory is the only stuff I claim to have written wholesale :P